-Having worked through Basic WordPress SEO elements, we still have a few more cards up our sleeve that we can play to gain some additional Advanced WP SEO traction.
-One important aspect is getting relevant exact-match keyword search phrases distributed across multiple on and off page elements.
-Search engines assess many website factors, and its helpful to reinforce your on-page text with relevant keywords in all the little “out-of-sight” places.
-Doing this increases both the overall word count and balances keyword density… The following represents some tried and true mechanisms that will assist your site upwards…
+This WordPress SEO tutorial continues on from the earlier Basic WP SEO article. we still have a few more cards up our sleeve that we can play to gain some additional Advanced WP SEO traction.
+One important aspect is getting relevant keyword search phrases distributed across multiple page elements, both visible and “under the hood” areas.
+Search engines assess many website factors, and its helpful to reinforce your on-page text with relevant keywords in the little “out-of-sight” places.
+Doing this increases both the overall word count and keyword density… The following represents some tried and true mechanisms that will assist your site upwards…

-Its by no means the final word – the goal posts are regularly moved, new strategies emerge and clever people keep creating new solutions to current set of problems.
-However, working through the items outlined, on top of the Basic WP SEO suggestions, should definitely give you incremental improvements to SERPs rankings.
+It’s by no means the final word – the goal posts are regularly moved, new strategies emerge and clever people keep creating new solutions to current set of problems.
+All WordPress SEO specialist services should include these techniques.
+Working through the items outlined, on top of the Basic WP SEO suggestions, should definitely give you incremental improvements to SERPs rankings.

 Image Alt Tags & Titles